ck-zhang/px/docs/guides/tools.md

 * Tools live under `~/.px/tools/...` with their own `tool.lock` and env.
 * `px tool run` uses the runtime recorded in `tool.lock`; if it is missing, px fails with a clear error instead of falling back.
 * Project state (manifest/lock/env) is unaffected by tool installs and runs.
 * `px fmt` uses tool envs only—it never touches project envs or locks.
-If a required tool is missing, it tells you which `px tool install` to run.
+Missing tools are auto-installed into the tool store.